ember-learn/guides-source/guides/release/tutorial/simple-component.md

 </article>
 ```

-So, when we click on the anchor element, Ember will go into the `actions` hash
-and call the `toggleImageSize` function.
-An
+Now, when we click on the anchor element, Ember will call the `toggleImageSize` function.
-[actions hash](../../templates/actions/) is an object in the component that
-contains functions.
-These functions are called when the user interacts with the
-UI, such as clicking.

 So, when we click the image or the `View Larger` link in our browser, we see our
 image shown larger.
 When we click the enlarged image we again see it smaller.